-- 4.21 A Councillor or designated person must make and lodge with the General Manager a return in the form set out in schedule 2 to this code, disclosing the Councillor's or designated person's interests as specified in schedule 1 to this code within 3 months after: - (a) becoming a Councillor or designated person, and - (b) 30 June of each year, and - (c) the Councillor or designated person becoming aware of an interest they are required to disclose under schedule 1 that has not been previously disclosed in a return lodged under paragraphs (a) or (b). - 4.22 A person need not make and lodge a return under clause 4.21, paragraphs (a) and (b) if: - (a) they made and lodged a return under that clause in the preceding 3 months, or - (b) they have ceased to be a Councillor or designated person in the preceding 3 months. - 4.23 A person must not make and lodge a return that the person knows or ought reasonably to know is false or misleading in a material particular. - 4.24 The General Manager must keep a register of returns required to be made and lodged with the General Manager. - 4.25 Returns required to be lodged with the General Manager under clause 4.21(a) and (b) must be tabled at the first meeting of the Council after the last day the return is required to be lodged. - 4.26 Returns required to be lodged with the General Manager under clause 4.21(c) must be tabled at the next Council meeting after the return is lodged. - 4.27 Information contained in returns made and lodged under clause 4.21 is to be made publicly available in accordance with the requirements of the Government Information (Public Access) Act 2009, the Government Information (Public)
+- 4.21 A councillor or designated person must make and lodge with the Chief Executive Officer a return in the form set out in Schedule 2 to this Code, disclosing the councillor's or designated person's interests as specified in Schedule 1 to this Code within three months after: - a) becoming a councillor or designated person, and - b) 30 June of each year, and - c) the councillor or designated person becoming aware of an interest they are required to disclose under Schedule 1 that has not been previously disclosed in a return lodged under sub-clauses 4.21 (a) or (b). - 4.22 A person need not make and lodge a return under clause 4.21, sub-clauses (a) and (b) if: - a) they made and lodged a return under that clause in the preceding three months, or - b) they have ceased to be a councillor or designated person in the preceding three months.

-Access) Regulation 2009 and any guidelines issued by the Information Commissioner.
+- 4.23 A person must not make and lodge a return that the person knows or ought reasonably to know is false or misleading. - 4.24 The Chief Executive Officer must keep a register of returns required to be made and lodged with the Chief Executive Officer. - 4.25 Returns required to be lodged with the Chief Executive Officer under sub-clauses 4.21(a) and (b) must be tabled at the first Council meeting after the last day the return is required to be lodged. - 4.26 Returns required to be lodged with the Chief Executive Officer under sub-clause 4.21(c) must be tabled at the next Council meeting after the return is lodged. - 4.27 Information contained in returns made and lodged under clause 4.21 is to be made publicly available in accordance with the requirements of the Government Information (Public Access) Act 2009, the Government Information (Public Access) Regulation 2018 and any guidelines issued by the Information Commissioner.